nguyenhphilip/camino/content/posts/santiago.md

 The journey would not have been the same without them and the many others with whom I do not have pictures with.

-But there was still one story left to close: M.
+But there was still one story left to close: Marieke.

+I still had to go see about a girl.

 ---